• Skip to primary navigation

 Magic Eraser Feature

 The camera phone’s “Magic Eraser” tool works really well.
-Especially if you’re used to used Lightroom’s ‘Healing Brush’ tool.
+Especially if you’re used to using Lightroom’s ‘Healing Brush’ tool.
 It’ll work for most casual photos and when sharing images with friends and families.
 If someone really studies the image with a magnifying glass, they may see a few inconsistencies.
-But how often is anyone really analyzing camera phone images.
+But how often is anyone really analyzing camera phone images?

 Google Pixel 6 Review